gesape/AutoStatsQ/README.md

 Latest changes
 -------------
+- updated AutoStatsQ to work with recent matplotlib, gmt, pyrocko versions (27.10.2023)
 - 2 new tutorials with step-by-step instructions in the ```example``` directory; including all input to get started.
 Example (I) - testing data and metadata downloaded from an fdsn server; Example (II) - testing locally stored data (including a synthetic test dataset).
 - Result presentation as a html report!
 After running AutoStatsQ, a html report file can be generated using ```--report```.
 The report is based on reveal (Copyright (C) 2020 Hakim El Hattab, http://hakim.se, and reveal.js contributors).
 - Improved config file checks, feedback and error logging.